-15.5 It must be demonstrated that the subsidized imports are, through the effects of the subsidy, causing injury within the meaning of this Agreement.
-The authorities shall consider whether there are other factors which at the same time are injuring the domestic industry and the injuries caused by other factors must not be attributed to the subsidized imports.
+15.5 It must be demonstrated that the subsidized imports are, through the effects21 of subsidies, causing injury within the meaning of this Agreement.
+The authorities shall consider whether there are other factors22 which at the same time are injuring the domestic industry and the injuries caused by other factors must not be attributed to the subsidized imports.
 Determinations of injury shall contain explanations of how the authorities have considered such other factors.